-- Pass under any portion of an Aircraft. - Operate within the marked Aircraft safety boundary at the Aircraft gates while an Aircraft is parked there. - Drive under any movable portion or park under any Aircraft loading bridge. - Drive between an Aircraft and its boarding gate during ground level passenger loading/unloading. - Approach an Aircraft at an angle that would result in a collision if the brakes fail.

-Drive within 200 feet behind an Aircraft with its engines running.
+- Pass under any portion of an Aircraft. - Operate within the marked Aircraft safety boundary at the Aircraft gates while an Aircraft is parked there. - Drive under any movable portion or park under any Aircraft loading bridge. - Drive between an Aircraft and its boarding gate during ground level passenger loading/unloading. - Approach an Aircraft at an angle that would result in a collision if the brakes fail. - Drive within 200 feet behind an Aircraft with its engines running.

-Pushing Vehicles: Pushing one vehicle with another is prohibited unless it is to remove it from the path of a taxiing Aircraft, Aircraft towing operation, Aircraft pushback or to remove it from the driving lanes.
+Pushing Vehicles: Pushing one vehicle with another is prohibited unless it is to remove it from the path of a taxiing Aircraft, Aircraft towing operation, Aircraft pushback, relocate a disabled or inoperable vehicle to fueling or maintenance area, or to remove it from the driving lanes.

-Right of Way: Aircraft have the right of way at all times.
+Right of Way: Aircraft have the right of way.
 Vehicles responding to an emergency have the right of way over other vehicles.